functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/types/opaque.typ

 #footnote[
     Scala usually runs on the JVM, and the JVM was not designed to support opaque types.
     This means there are, unfortunately, a few ways to poke holes in the abstraction boundary created by an opaque type.
-    If we use `isInstanceOf`, we can test for the underlying representation.
+    If we use `isInstanceOf` we can test for the underlying representation.
     Using the methods defined on `Object` (`Any` in Scala), namely `equals`, `hashCode`, and `toString`, also allow us to peek inside.
 ]